Superior International Junior Hockey League

 The Superior International Junior Hockey League (SIJHL) is a junior A ice hockey league and a member of the Canadian Junior Hockey League (CJHL) and Hockey Canada.
-The league operates in the Canadian province of Ontario and the U.S. states of Minnesota and Wisconsin.
-Winners of the SIJHL playoffs compete for the Dudley Hewitt Cup against the winners of the Ontario Junior Hockey League and the Northern Ontario Junior Hockey League.
-The winner of the Dudley Hewitt Cup then moves on to compete for the Centennial Cup, the Canadian Junior A championship.
+The league operates in the Canadian province of Ontario and the U.S. state of Michigan.
+Winners of the SIJHL playoffs compete for the Centennial Cup, the Canadian Junior A championship.
+Since the COVID-19 pandemic, the winner of each tier 2 junior A league across Canada shows up to the national championship.

 History

 Background

 Founded in 2001, the SIJHL is successor of several former Thunder Bay junior A hockey leagues and teams.
 The Fort William War Veterans were the first representatives of the Thunder Bay region, winning the 1922 Memorial Cup as Canadian National Junior A Champions.
 Although there is not abundant information on the subject, the Thunder Bay Junior Hockey League may date back to the War Veterans and existed until 1980.
 From 1980 until 2000, the region (Hockey Northwestern Ontario) was represented by a single team at the junior A level: the Thunder Bay Flyers.
 The Flyers played their regular season games in the United States Hockey League (USHL), a USA Hockey junior A league, and returned to Canada for the playoffs.
 The Flyers won the Dudley Hewitt Cup as Central Canadian Junior Champions in 1989, 1991, 1992, and 1995.
 The Flyers were also National Champions in 1989 and 1992, winning the Centennial Cup.
 The Flyers folded after the 1999–2000 USHL Season.

 The Northwestern Ontario region has also been represented in the past in the Manitoba Junior Hockey League.
 From 1968 until 1982, the city of Kenora, Ontario, was represented by the Kenora Muskies/Thistles and in the mid-1980s, Thunder Bay had an entry with the Thunder Bay Hornets.

 The folding of the Thunder Bay Flyers led to the rebirth of junior A hockey in the Thunder Bay region.
 The league started under the "Superior International" label in 2001 with five teams, including the Dryden Ice Dogs, First Nation Featherman Hawks, Fort Frances Borderland Thunder, Thunder Bay Bulldogs, and the Thunder Bay Wolves.